UdaraChamidu/Movie-Searching-App/README.md

 - hook:
 - useEffect: allows us to add side effects to our functions or to your components and define when they should run.
 - context: will allow state to be globally awailable to anything that's within the provided context.
+- children: a reserver prop when we write a component and children is anything that's inside the component that we entered.
+-- example: browserRouter -> App

 # React + Vite